-Fit the spacer sleeves for storing the log supports in the rail sides.
+Fit the spacer sleeves for the log supports with bolts in two of the cross bunks.

 ASSEMBLY

 Fit the log support adjusting arm to the cross bunk.
 Note the possiblity of hanging away the log support on the spacer sleeves on the cross bunk (to the left in the illustration).
 Repeat the assembly on the other cross bunk.